Stay (Glenn Jones song): Eternal version

-Three years after the first recording, "Stay" served as the debut single of British girl group Eternal.
-It released on September 20, 1993, as the lead single from their first album, Always & Forever (1993).
+Three years after Jones' recording was released, "Stay" served as the debut single of British girl group Eternal.
+It was produced by Nigel Lowis and released on September 20, 1993, by EMI and 1st Avenue, as the lead single from their first album, Always & Forever (1993).
 The single entered the UK Singles Chart at number 16 on September 26, 1993, eventually peaking at number four on October 17, 1993.
-The single was also a hit on the US Billboard Hot 100, peaking at number 19 on March 12, 1994 and selling over 220,000 copies in the US.
+The single was also a hit on the US Billboard Hot 100, peaking at number 19 on March 12, 1994, and selling over 220,000 copies in the US.
+Its music video was directed by Marcus Nispel.

 Critical reception

-Jon O'Brien from AllMusic viewed the song as an example of "perfect R&B-infused pop".
-Larry Flick from Billboard described it as a "shuffling, hip-hop-flavored pop ditty".
+Jon O'Brien from AllMusic praised the song as an example of "perfect R&B-infused pop".
+Upon the release, Larry Flick from Billboard magazine described it as a "shuffling, hip-hop-flavored pop ditty".
 He added that "sweet lead vocals and pillowy backing harmonies have enough of a soulful edge to hold up against heavy hitting US counterparts SWV and Xscape.
 Tune is a simple love song, laced with a memorable melody and a fun, sing-along chorus.
 Expect multiformat acceptance within moments."
 Bill Speed and John Martinucci from the Gavin Report called the groove "sexy", "confident" and "a jam!".
 Pan-European magazine Music & Media declared the group as the British answer to En Vogue, adding that "this uptempo tune certainly has the necessary staying power."

 Marc Stingl, music director of Radio Gong/Nuremberg received fabulous feedback from his listeners after he made it powerplay.
 He said, "Our so-called 'hit hammer' is played 36 times a week.
 According to our rules we never tell what it is, because we want enthusiasts to phone in.
 Well, it's an absolutely sensational song, a sure-to-be European hit, so our phones were red hot."
 Alan Jones from Music Week deemed it a "powerful" remake, adding that the girls "have excellent voices".
 John Kilgo from The Network Forty noted that a "contagious groove, spiced with vintage harmonies, makes this masterpiece incredibly hip".
 Steven Wells from NME stated that it "pack a surprising bite", calling it "dead classy".
-A reviewer from People Magazine described the song as "lighter-than-air".
-Tom Doyle from Smash Hits gave "Stay" four out of five, declaring it as "a fine soul thing with cooing harmonies, pumping beat and voluptuous lyrics, with the singer imploring her boyfriend not to dump her but return to her boudoir instead.
+People Magazine described the song as "lighter-than-air".
+Tom Doyle from Smash Hits gave "Stay" a score of four out of five, declaring it as "a fine soul thing with cooing harmonies, pumping beat and voluptuous lyrics, with the singer imploring her boyfriend not to dump her but return to her boudoir instead.
 Pretty damn catchy it is too.
 A surefire Top 10 hit."